efigence/redmine_default_issues/Documentation.md

 ![](https://raw.githubusercontent.com/efigence/redmine_default_issues_images/master/PIC/subdefaultissue.png)
+### Issue will be create automatically
-  7. If you already finished create Default Issues for specified role, you can add to your project some members/groups
+  7. If you already finished create Deault Issues for specified role, you can add to your project some members/groups
   8. After add members or groups to your project open tab of Issues and you can see that issues was generated from default issues with everithing what you set in default issue(relations, trees, ...) for members with current role in project
    ![](https://raw.githubusercontent.com/efigence/redmine_default_issues_images/master/PIC/issue_list1.png)